dainst/idai-field/README.md

 ### Syncing between <span style="color: #008B00;">desktop</span> clients only

 This setup does not require a FieldHub server installation.
-All researchers sync between their machines (Laptops or Deksktop PCs) directly.
+All researchers sync between their machines (laptops or desktop PCs) directly.

 ```mermaid
 flowchart LR;